Samadhi Chronicles -

 In 1975, demographer Carl Haub wanted to estimate how many humans have ever walked the planet.
 Starting with an arbitrary dawn of humanity 50 KYA - Haub brought his estimate up to 2011 where Earth will soon be home to 7 billion humans.
 This represents 6.4 percent of the total 108 billion that have lived previous to the here and now. [see graph- Na Geo Mag, June 2011 p-33]

 Of course the ultimate deep-time sychronicity effecting us all, involves The Goldilocks or Anthropic Principle wherein all the physical properties of the universe known as the cosmic constants converged to form a finely tuned, delicately balanced environment hospitable for life - especially intelligent life - to evolve.
-Had only one of over two dozen complimentary factors had the slightest shift over a narrow range of possible parameters, we would not exist.
+Had only one of hundreds of complimentary factors had the slightest shift over a narrow range of possible parameters, we would not exist.

 BACK to MYSTICAL EXPERIENCE